Bees and Butterflies Love Verbena bonariensis

 If you’d like to attract bees and butterflies to your garden, you can follow my method, by simply sowing a few seeds in compost in the autumn.
 Place them in a greenhouse or propagator.
 Plant them out the following year into a sunny position.

-Here are more images of beautiful butterflies feeding on purple top - you may attract some or all of them - or even more species:
+Here are more images of beautiful butterflies feeding on purple top in my garden - you may attract some, all or even more species:

 Painted lady butterfly - Vanessa cardui, wings folded, feeding on Verbena bonariensis.Painted lady butterfly - Vanessa cardui feeding on Verbena bonariensis.